metrumresearchgroup/command/README.md

 This package wraps the functionality of calling an `*exec.Cmd.CombinedOutput()`, capturing an easy-to-serialize result for either re-running, or writing out to disk.

+## Goal

+The project's goal is ease of use when configuring, starting/stopping, and directly capturing output of a `exec.Cmd` call.

+Its secondary goal is to allow use to re-run a command with its complete environment repeatedly.

+## Use Cases

+1. Saving a pre-defined command, and executing it repeatedly.
+2. Checking applications for idempotence, with all environmental variability controlled by the package.
+3. Serializing the configuration for future use as JSON and reloading it at startup.

 ## Structure

 ```{go}